 It is possible in RBAC to assign permission for a given principal to access a given set of Schemas.
-This is possible with the Kafka Topology Builder with a topology like the one below, where User:App0 will have access to schemas in subjects transactions and User:App1 to subject contracts.
+This is possible with Julie Ops with a topology like the one below, where User:App0 will have access to schemas in subjects transactions and User:App1 to subject contracts.